magdesign/PocketVJ/README.md

 Read the installations instructions to get also the custom build of omxplayer.

-The videofiles have to be stored in /media/internal/
+Add www-data to your sudoers list with: visudo add this line: www-data ALL=(ALL) NOPASSWD: ALL The videofiles have to be stored in /media/internal/